EverLand1/9300-8i_IT-Mode/README.md

 ## 1. Getting the files
+Download these files from this repo and put them on a USB.
+They are necessary for this guide.

 - sas3flash.efi      :      Flashing tool
 - sas93008i.bin      :
 (This file was named "SAS9300_8i_IT.bin" in the linked tutorial.
 However, my system did not allow me to use the shift or underscore keys while in the UEFI shell, so I renamed it.
 This will not effect the file in any way.)